Haiz14/Haiz14/README.md

+Hey amazing person,
-Hi, I’m Haiz
+I’m Haiz,

-Here's what you can get from me,
+And here's what you can get from me,

-You can **Get work done in two clicks**
+You can **Get your work done in two mouse clicks**

-And Save yourself the hassle and regular emotional distress by getting tasks automated, and live an easier life.
+And save yourself the hassle and annoyance of those annoying little tasks, that take you hundreds of mouse clicks.

-Just send me a [**mail**](mailto:haiz.gigs@gmail.com) (don't forget to tell me about that frustrating task)
+Just send me a [**mail**](mailto:haiz.gigs@gmail.com) (tell me about those annoying little tasks) and relax.

-Maybe, you are losing hundreds of hours, that you could have saved by [**contacting**](mailto:haiz.gigs@gmail.com) me.
-Isn't it just telling someone the work that frustates you to no end.

-My mail: haiz.gigs@gmail.com